 Now, let’s take a look at some of the specifics and my top tips for each platform…

 What you should know before repurposing videos to Facebook

 1. Upload your videos in square dimensions

 You can post landscape videos on Facebook, but square is best.
 If you want to know a bit more about why square comes out on top against landscape, this article from Buffer is really helpful.

-Read on for my tips on how to repurpose landscape videos into square.
+Read on for some tips on how to repurpose landscape videos into square.

 2. Not too long, not too short